fbgallet/roam-extension-live-ai-assistant/README.md

 To open Live AI **context menu**, you can either:

 - run `Live AI: Context menu` command from the Command Palette, using the hotkeys.
 Default hotkeys are `Cmd + Ctrl + a`, which you can modify as you wish (recommanded way, very efficient)
-- right-click on the Ask to AI button (⚡️ lightning bolt icon),
+- right-click on the "Ask AI" button (⚡️ lightning bolt icon),
 - `Cmd/Ctrl + right-click` anywhere on the page where right-clicking does not have a specific function in Roam (you can customize the key to press while right clicking in the settings).

 Once the context menu is open, the first selected command is `Focused block as prompt` if a block is focused.
 Select this command to send your prompt to the default model.